 Flags is a mechanism for keeping track of story progression.
-If you choose to use flags, four procedures with a total size of about 165 bytes are added to the story file.
-Also, an eight byte array is added to static memory, and one byte is added to dynamic memory for every eight flags.
+If you choose to use flags, four procedures with a total size of about 165 bytes are added to the story file, and one byte is added to dynamic memory for every eight flags.
 All in all this is a very memory-efficient way of keeping track of progress.

-If you want to use flags, after including globals.h, set the constant FLAG_COUNT to the number of flags you need, and then include ext_flags.h.
+If you want to use flags, after including globals.h, set the constant FLAG\COUNT to the number of flags you need, and then include ext\flags.h.